kumogata/kumogata/README.md

-  update   PATH_OR_URL STACK_NAME    Update a stack as specified in the template delete   STACK_NAME                Delete a specified stack list     [STACK_NAME]              List summary information for stacks
+  update   PATH_OR_URL STACK_NAME    Update a stack as specified in the template delete   STACK_NAME                Delete a specified stack list     [STACK_NAME]              List summary information for stacks export   STACK_NAME                Export a template from a specified stack

 Options:
     -k, --access-key ACCESS_KEY